 This course will provide project-specific mentorship and guidance for a team to complete a sophisticated prototype and demonstrate technical feasibility towards impacting a clinical problem.
 Prototyping and testing tools and procedures will be taught and employed on a per-project basis.
 Documentation of progress through a design history file and course report is required.
 Teams will be meet biweekly with course faculty through a Desk Review format.
 Students are expected to work in teams between desk reviews and present progress updates as well as shortand long-term action plans at each desk review.
 A final presentation is expected at the end of the semester that will involve course faculty as well as a clinical sponsor (called a committee meeting in Design Teams).
 Additionally, each team must identify a domain expert from the WSE faculty that agrees to attend the final presentation and at least 2 desk reviews.
 This faculty will focus on guiding and assessing the team's technical achievements within the context of biomedical instrumentation.
 Prerequisite(s): Students must have completed Lab Safety training prior to registering for this class.
-To access the tutorial, login to myLearning and enter Laboratory Safety Introductory Course in the Search Box to access the proper course.
-Click here to access the Laboratory Safety Introductory Course (https://johnshopkins.csod.com/ui/lms-learningdetails/app/curriculum/66847e20-c695-4e54-a6be-8c94465b8a70/) Distribution Area: Engineering
+To access the tutorial, login to myLearning and enter 458083 in the Search box to locate the appropriate module.
+Distribution Area: Engineering